tkachenkobog/devima_test_task/README.md

 - Add more test FE/BE
 - Add more data
 - Accessibility audit
-- Bundle audit (now 1.1 mb it's good result for this stuck)
+- Bundle audit (now 1.1 mb it's good result for this stuck, but could be better)